jarecoo/practice/notes.md

 - “‘Every habit and capability is confirmed and grows in its corresponding actions, walking by walking, running by running…therefore, if you want to do something make a habit of it, if you don’t want to do that, don’t, but make a habit of something else instead.’ - Epictetus, Discourses, 2.18.1-5; Think about your activities of the last week as well as what you have planned for today and the week that follows.
 The person you’d like to be, or the person you see yourself as — how closely do your actions actually correspond to him or her?
 Which fire are you fueling?
 Which person are you becoming?”
 The Daily Stoic, p.147

 ### Cultivate an Internal Locus of Control
+- “‘The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to with the choices I actually control.’ - Epictetus, Discourses, 2.5.4-5; The single most important practice in Stoic philosophy is differentiating between what we can chance and what we can’t…time spent hurling yourself at these immovable objects is time not spent on the things we can change.”
+The Daily Stoic, p.9
 - “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
 The observing eye sees what is.
 The perceiving eye sees what things supposedly mean.
 Which do you think causes the most anguish?”
 The Daily Stoic, p.112
 - Outlook and attitude aren’t just important, they dictate how you experience the world, and they are the only thing you have 100% control over, so choose to be happy first, choose to see the good, choose gratitude instead of guilt, appreciation instead of anxiety, happiness instead of discontentment.
 - Circumstances don’t dictate your happiness, your attitude does.